 ii. to pay costs incurred by the association to review an application to install,

-iii. be responsible, jointly and severally with any subsequent owner, for any expense incurred by the association to enforce its restrictions, or
+iii. to be responsible, jointly and severally with any subsequent owner, for any expense incurred by the association to enforce its restrictions, or

-iv. to record a restriction against the lot that requires the current owner of the lot to indemnify or reimburse the association and its member for any loss or damage caused by the installation, maintenance, or use of the solar energy system, including costs and attorney fees.
+iv. to record a restriction against the lot that requires the current owner of the lot to indemnify or reimburse the association and its members for any loss or damage caused by the installation, maintenance, or use of the solar energy system, including costs and attorney fees.

 (For reference: 57-8 is the Condo Act, 57-8a is the Community Association Act, 16-6a is the Nonprofit Act)